RSS

 Let’s dive deeper into the second step.
 My configuration example is available on GitHub.
 Using GitHub Pages, I make this file accessible at this link for the watch setup.

 The configuration defines the menu structure in the Garmin app.
-Each menu item can be one of the following types: template
+Each menu item can be one of the following types: template, tap, toggle, or group.

 Results